rossnoe/libraryshare/README.md

-# libraryshare
+# Library Share
-These are some code samples (mostly client-side) that might come in handy for you.
+This is a new repository with some code samples (mostly client-side) that I have used for various projects.
+You might find it helpful.
+Please comment if you have questions or feedback.